Contamination Control 101: Practical Tactics for ISO 5–8 Cleanrooms

 Own the Entry Points

 Every door matters.
-Place sticky mats at all entries (people and carts), rotate sheets on a visible schedule, and note changes in the log.
+Sticky mats at all entries (people and carts) are the single highest-ROI contamination control investment for most cleanrooms — they passively remove particles from footwear and wheels before they enter the controlled space.
+Place mats at all entries, rotate sheets on a visible schedule, and note changes in the log.

 Options: Cleanroom Sticky Mats · 36″ × 60″ Tacky Traxx (HTC)

-ISO 5–6: polyester knit with sealed edges; ISO 7–8: poly‑cellulose blends are often the best value.
-Presaturated wipes help with consistency and paperwork.
+ISO 5–6: polyester knit with sealed edges — low particle generation, chemically inert, compatible with aggressive solvents.
+ISO 7–8: poly‑cellulose blends are often the best value — higher absorbency at lower cost, suitable for less critical surfaces.
+Presaturated wipes help with consistency and reduce the risk of over- or under-saturation that causes residue or insufficient cleaning.

 Shop: All Cleanroom Wipes · Teknipure Wipes · ESD‑Safe Knit, 9″x9″ (Teknipure)